 This core value is extremely important and goes hand in hand with trust.
 Being loyal and having a loyal partner assures that both of you are on the same team.
-According to Relationship Advice: How to Define Loyalty in a Relationship,
+According to The Couples Expert,

 “Loyalty is dedication; knowing that you’re devoted solely to each other.
 That all of the choices and decisions you make have been considered with your partner and the impact on your relationship in mind.
 Your commitment never wavers and your bond is unbreakable.”

 If both you and your honey are reliable and true to each other above everyone else, you’re on the right path.
 If not, it could be a warpath.
 I once treated a couple in which one of the partners was missing the loyalty “chip.”

 He was loyal, but not to his wife.
 His family came first and foremost.
 This did not bode well with his wife, obviously.
 His parents had to have the last say in their big decisions, and when they directed negative comments at his wife, he did not step up to defend her.